fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 ```

 Running the example splits the document into a long list of words and prints the first 100 for
 us to review.
-We can see that punctuation is preserved (e.g. wasn’t and armour-like), which is
+We can see that punctuation is preserved (e.g. wasn't and armour-like), which is
 nice.
 We can also see that end of sentence punctuation is kept with the last word (e.g. thought.),
 which is not great.